osiam/connector4java/docs/update-group.md

+**NOTE:** Updating a group via the process described below is not supported by OSIAM 3.0 Use the method `org.osiam.client.OsiamConnector.replaceGroup` instead.

 To update an Group you need to create an specific Group.
 For more details how an update Group has to look please see at the [SCIM specification](http://www.simplecloud.info/).

 The classs UpdateGroup was created to make this process more easy and secure.